 BBC World Questions comes to the Czech Republic at a critical time in the country’s future.
 Andrej Babis - the billionaire businessman who leads the centrist ANO movement - won October's ballot, but his minority government failed to win a mandatory confidence vote in Parliament and had to resign.
 Czech President Milos Zeman asked Babis to try again to form a new government.
 But Babis' negotiations have thus far failed to create a coalition.
 Some parliamentary parties are reluctant to govern with Babis due to fraud charges he faces.

 This is a tumultuous time in Czech politics.
-The BBC World Service Radio and the British Council will host a debate in the heart of the capital, Prague.
+BBC World Service Radio and the British Council will host a debate in the heart of the capital, Prague.
 BBC presenter Allan Little and four leading Czech politicians and commentators will be discussing, in English, the political landscape, the economy and the Czech Republic’s relationship with the EU in front of a large audience.
 Be part of the audience, ask your questions and have your say in a debate that will be heard round the world.
+The panel will include:

 The programme will be recorded at Archa Theatre on 9 May 2018.